JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 $policyList
 ```

 The variable $policyList now contains all changes to Conditional Access policies over the time specified in the query.
 Once you have decided which policy you are interested in, fetch the Id and enter into the next part of the script.
+Where we will identify which points in time we want to compare.

 ```PowerShell
 # Select a policy to analyze